ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 ### Retrieving data for a specific jetton wallet

-To retrieve the wallet’s account balance, owner identification information, and other details related to a specific jetton wallet contract, use the get_wallet_data() method within the jetton wallet contract.
+To retrieve the wallet's account balance, owner identification information, and other details related to a specific jetton wallet contract, use the get_wallet_data() method within the jetton wallet contract.

 This method returns the following data: